jaditi930/Sketchify/README.md

 ## Usage

-1. **Create or Join a Room**
-   - Generate a new room ID or enter an existing room ID
+1. **Create or Open an existing Whiteboard**
+   - If not login then click on "Continue as Guest" to open whiteboard.
+   - If login then:
-   - Click "Join Room" to start collaborating
+      - Click "+ New Whiteboard" to create and start collaborating
+      - Click on "Open" button on any existing whiteboard from the listing.

 2. **Drawing**
    - Click and drag to draw on the whiteboard
-   - Select colors from the toolbar
+   - Select colors, tools from the toolbar
-   - Adjust line width with the slider
-   - Use touch on mobile devices

 3. **Collaboration**
-   - Share the room ID with others to collaborate in real-time
+   - Either make whiteboard public from settings or add emails of users to add them as collaborator
    - All drawings are synchronized across all connected users
    - Changes are saved to MongoDB

-4. **Features**
-   - **Clear**: Clear the entire whiteboard
-   - **Undo**: Remove the last stroke
-   - **Theme Toggle**: Switch between light and dark mode

 ## Service Worker (Offline Support)